Trainspotting (film): Plot

 On Diane's advice, Renton moves to London and works as a property letting agent.
 He begins to enjoy his new life of sobriety in London and corresponds with Diane, who updates him on home developments.
 Renton's attempt at a fresh start in London is soon hindered as both Begbie, wanted for a failed armed robbery, and Sick Boy, now trying to be a pimp and drug dealer, re-enter his life.
-Renton attempts to hide them in a property that has yet to be sold but sees them assault prospective buyers, leading to the loss of Renton's job.
-The trio return to Edinburgh to avoid police attention and end up attending Tommy's funeral, who has died of AIDS-related toxoplasmosis.
+Renton attempts to hide them in a property that has yet to be let but sees them assault prospective tenants, causing Renton to be fired.
+The trio returns to Edinburgh to avoid police attention, where they attend the funeral of Tommy, who has died of AIDS-complicated toxoplasmosis.

 Following the funeral, Sick Boy asks Renton, Begbie, and Spud (recently released from prison) for help in buying two kilograms of pure heroin from Mikey Forrester, for £4,000, to sell on, with Renton needing to supply £2,000 of the asking price.
 He reluctantly agrees after Begbie threatens him.
 The four return to London to sell the heroin to a dealer for £16,000.
 As they celebrate in a pub, Renton suggests to Sick Boy and Spud that they take the money and cut out Begbie, who subsequently beats another patron after an accident.
-While Sick Boy is receptive Spud refuses.
-The next morning Renton quietly steals the bag of money and attempts to leave, noticing that Spud observes this but chooses to not warn the others.
-Begbie, discovering Renton and the money gone, destroys their hotel room in a furious rage, prompting the police to arrest him as Sick Boy and Spud flee.
-Spud subsequently finds £4,000 in a locker that Renton has left for him, as the latter walks away to a new life.
+While Sick Boy is receptive, Spud refuses.
+The next morning, Renton quietly steals the bag of money and attempts to leave, noticing that Spud observes this but chooses to not warn the others.
+Begbie, discovering Renton and the money gone, destroys their hotel room in a blind rage; the police are called and arrest him.
+Renton leaves the group behind, promising himself that he will live a happier, cleaner lifestyle.

+In a post-credit scene, Spud finds £4,000 left for him by Renton, and leaves to begin a new life.